CesiumGS/3d-tiles-validator/tools/README.md

 ### glbToI3dm

-Creates a i3dm from a glb with a single point `[0, 0, 0]` and an empty batch table.
+Creates a i3dm from a glb with a single instance at position `[0, 0, 0]` and an empty batch table.
 Since this tool does not process an entire tileset, it cannot be used with the Pipeline tool.

 ```
-node ./bin/3d-tiles-tools.js glbToI3dm ./specs/data/CesiumTexturedBox/CesiumTexturedBox.glb ./output/CesiumTexturedBox.b3dm
+node ./bin/3d-tiles-tools.js glbToI3dm ./specs/data/CesiumTexturedBox/CesiumTexturedBox.glb ./output/CesiumTexturedBox.i3dm
 ```
 ```
 node ./bin/3d-tiles-tools.js glbToI3dm -i ./specs/data/CesiumTexturedBox/CesiumTexturedBox.glb -o ./output/CesiumTexturedBox.i3dm